lemotdesign/one-click-hugo-cms/site/content/post/brewing-chemex.md

 However, if the construction is complicated and makes it difficult to effectively install a chemical termite treatment, then a baiting program is a better option.

-**7. TIreating my Neighbour's House Pushed Termites to Mine**\
+**7. If my Neighbour's House w  as treated, Does that Mean I Will get Termites?**\
-Termite colonies are vast and complex.
-While treating one home might increase termite activity in neighbouring houses, it doesn't "push" them from one house to another.
+Termite colonies are vast and complex and can forage 150 meters from their nest.
+While treating one home might increase the chance of a termite attack to your home as they need to find another food source.

 Effective treatments target the entire colony.

 **8. Termites: Only Destructive Pests**\
 On the contrary, termites play a vital role in our ecosystem, helping to decompose dead wood.
 It's only when they enter our homes that they become a problem.